artisan-tattoo/assistant-api/lib/posts/hello-world.md

 me](mailto:steve@steveklabnik.com) and I'll probably let you have it under BSD/MIT.
 Probably.

+I also plan on blogging each 'working day' about what exactly I did and why.
+I'm hoping that this will be better than making epic commit messages, though I'm gonna try to make good ones.
+Sometimes you have to talk about things across commits, and commit messages just aren't a blogging platform.

 ## So, let's begin.

 Soon, you'll be able to go to